All posts

 4. Your component receives it through useToolData and renders it as UI.

 Your resource is pure UI.
-It doesn’t call APIs or run server logic.
-ChatGPT handles the intelligence, and your app handles the presentation.
+It usually should not call private APIs or run server logic directly.
+ChatGPT handles the model side, your MCP server handles data access, and your resource handles presentation.
 This separation is why MCP Apps are portable across hosts: the same component works in ChatGPT, Claude, Goose, VS Code, Postman, and MCPJam from a single codebase.
 The MCP Apps introduction covers this architecture in detail.

 During development, the simulation file stands in for ChatGPT.
 In production, real tool calls from ChatGPT replace the mock data, and your component renders identically because the data shape is the same.